 Sweet Vanilla Icing

-- Combine the melted margarine with the powdered sugar and stir until the margarine is incorporated throughout the sugar.
+- Combine the melted butter with the powdered sugar and stir until the margarine is incorporated throughout the sugar.

 - Add soy milk, one tablespoon at a time until you arrive at the desired consistency.
 As you can tell from my photos, I was going for a thin coating and I put that on while the donuts were good and warm.
 It reminded me of the sweet, runny icing my mom would sometimes pour over homemade baked goods when I was a child.